-At BIS we take advantage of technology to enhance learning as part of our curriculum and via the many opportunities to enrich class work with technology.
-We know that appropriate use of a range of software programmes and communication tools can have a very positive impact on student learning and achievements.
-Educational technology tools facilitate our students in their thinking, creating, researching, communicating, collaborating and publishing.
-Therefore, we invest considerable resources in information and communications technology (ICT).
+Technology supports learning as part of our curriculum and via the many opportunities to enrich class work.
+We know that the appropriate use of a range of software programmes and communication tools can have a very positive impact on student learning and achievements.
+Educational technology tools help our students in their thinking, creating, researching, communicating, collaborating and publishing.

 Our dedicated ICT laboratories provide the infrastructure for design classes, robotics and programming and extend specialized learning.
-Every classroom has an interactive whiteboard or iPad/Apple TV projection solution.
+Every classroom has an interactive whiteboard or iPad/Apple TV projection screen.
 The Media Centre loans trolleys of MacBook computers and iPads for in-class support.
-All teachers have a MacBook Pro and iPad for teaching purposes.